sdsz20142087/my-academic-page/content/authors/admin/_index.md

 In November 2020, I interned at KuaiShou Technology Co. as a data analyst.

-In April of 2022, I worked as a software development engineer intern at OPPO.
+In April 2022, I worked as a software development engineer intern at OPPO.

 Now, I am a software development engineer intern at Yahoo.